snowdrop/configmap-example/README.md

     curl http://<HOST_PORT_ADDRESS>/api/greeting
     curl http://<HOST_PORT_ADDRESS>/api/greeting name==Bruno
     ```
-1. Validate that you get the message `Hello, World from Kubernetes ConfigMap !` as call's response from the REST endpoint
+1. Validate that you get the message `Hello, World from Kubernetes ConfigMap!` as call's response from the HTTP endpoint